popgenmethods/SINGER/README.md

 2. Automatically parallelize running SINGER on these windows
 3. Convert the output to `.trees` files with `tskit` format

+## FAQ

+1. By far the most common bug is caused by not choosing the **-Ne, -m** parameter so that you roughly have $\pi=4\cdot N_e \cdot m\$.
+For example, some bioinformatics pipeline can remove polymorphic sites significantly.
+If you'll have to either change (effective) mutation rate or effective population size.
+Another common case is centromeres with almost no sequenced sites, please make sure not to include such regions in SINGER;

 ## Suggestions from developer

 1. As a Bayesian sampling method, SINGER works best when you sample some ARGs from posterior, **only using one single sample is NOT ideal**.
 To this point, we highly encourage specifying **-n, -thin** flags.
 You can find how we run SINGER on real datasets on: